-How To Prevent Alzheimer's Disease: Tips And Techniques
+How To Reduce My Risk Of Developing Alzheimer's Disease: Tips And Techniques

 On average, people are living much longer than they could in the past.
 Increasing life spans are due in part to modern technology and improved medical care.
 However, even though medical interventions can extend people's lives, they cannot always prevent or cure the disorders and diseases associated with aging.

 Alzheimer's disease is one such condition that many people develop later in life.
-Learning how to prevent Alzheimer’s is not a matter of surefire actions, but of implementing healthy lifestyle choices that can positively impact potentially modifiable risk factors, as well as maintain brain health.
+It is not possible to prevent Alzheimer’s disease.
+However, it is possible to implement healthy lifestyle choices that can positively impact potentially modifiable risk factors, as well as maintain brain health.
 If you’d like to stay healthy and reduce your chances of developing Alzheimer's and other related cognitive disorders, consider implementing some of the below tips and techniques into your life.

 Brain health: Symptoms of Alzheimer’s disease